gbrandt1/pysworn/README.md

 `uv` is recommended for installation.

+## Usage

+### PySworn Ironsworn:Starforged Reference Application

+`uv run pysworn`

+This tool opens a [Textual](https://textual.textualize.io/) application to quickly navigate oracles and other content for Ironsworn: Starforged.

+### Datasworn Tool

+`uv run datasworn`

+This tool can be used to inspect the [datasworn](https://github.com/rsek/datasworn) JSON files used by PySworn.

 ## Attribution

 This work is based on "Ironsworn: Starforged", created by Shawn Tomkin, and licensed for our use under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license (<https://creativecommons.org/licenses/by-nc-sa/4.0/).​>

 Datasworn JSON packaging by rsek and Textual by Will McGugan et al. are based on a MIT License.

+The package itself is licensed under the MIT License.